alexneufeld/FreeCAD_modelmania/README.md

   will be worked on once the modelling parts are as complete as possible.
 - All FreeCAD files are saved in Directory format for better behavior under git.
+- This repository has a growing amount of mesh and brep data.
+Except `git clone` to be slow.
 - All files confirmed working with the following FC version:
   ```
   OS: Manjaro Linux (XFCE/xfce)